Local Storage seems to be disabled in your browser.

 The curved design is attractive to collectors not only because it is the only the second appearance in a United States Mint issue, but also due to the way the curvature of the coin complements the design itself and the iconic imagery it commemorates.

-The $5 Gold Coin will bear the “W” West Point mint mark and be struck on a .242 oz .900 fine gold planchet.
-The mintage will be limited to a total 50,000 units comprising proof and bullion finishes.
+The $5 Gold Coin bears the “W” West Point mint mark and was struck on a .242 oz .900 fine gold planchet.
+The mintage is limited to a total 50,000 units comprising proof and bullion finishes.

-The Silver Dollar Coin will be struck at the Philadelphia branch of the U.S. Mint and will have the “P” mint mark.
-The coin will be struck in softer .999 fine silver due to production issues.
-It will have a mintage limit of 400,000 over all silver dollar product options.
+The Silver Dollar Coin was struck at the Philadelphia branch of the U.S. Mint and has the “P” mint mark.
+The coin was struck in softer .999 fine silver due to production issues.
+It has a mintage limit of 400,000 over all silver dollar product options.
 Both mint state and proof versions are available.

-The Clad Half Dollar Coin will be struck in both the Denver and San Francisco branch mints on standard cupro-nickel planchets and have a mintage limit of 750,000 units across all clad options, including mint state and proof.
+The Clad Half Dollar Coin was struck in both the Denver and San Francisco branch mints on standard cupro-nickel planchets and has a mintage limit of 750,000 units across all clad options, including mint state and proof.

-The Five Ounce Proof Silver Dollar Coin is perhaps the most intriguing coin in the series and is expected to sell out within minutes, according to U.S. Mint Director David Ryder.
-It will be struck on the same dedicated press that is used for the popular America the Beautiful 5 oz. silver coins.
-This issue is struck in .999 fine silver and will be limited to 100,000 units.
+The Five Ounce Proof Silver Dollar Coin is perhaps the most intriguing coin in the series.
+It was struck on the same dedicated press that is used for the popular America the Beautiful 5 oz. silver coins.
+This issue is struck in .999 fine silver and is limited to 100,000 units.
 The design of this piece was the most challenging of the coins in the series when trying to incorporate the curvature of the coin, and understanding the metal flow in the larger format 5 oz. planchets.
 Other design considerations included the capabilities of the press and accommodating the need for a uniform appearance over the entire coin series.
 It will be struck at the United States Mint in Philadelphia.

 Examples from the Apollo 11 Commemorative coin series will fit into extravagant or modest collections alike.
 This series has something to offer every collector, from those interested in gold issues or large 5 oz. coins, to the more casual collector who may still want a piece of this exciting history in their collection with the Clad Half Dollars.
 The wide variety of products in this series allow any level of collector to take part in celebrating the first steps that man took on the lunar surface.